Bob Proctor, one of the most legendary figures in personal development has died aged 88.

 He was a coach, mentor, successful speaker and the author of the New York Times bestseller You were born rich.

-As a young man, in the sixties, Bob had low self-confidence and little ambition.
+As a young man, in the 1960s, Bob had low self-confidence and little ambition.
 His prospects of success were clouded.
 Until one day when Napoleon Hill’s Think and grow rich fell into his lap.
 It was the first book he had ever read and it changed his life forever.
 He began applying the book’s teachings and soon enough, he was earning more money and was being successful.

 Bob Proctor was featured in The Secret (2006), a movie consisting of a series of interviews.
 The movie has attracted a lot of media attention worldwide and interest from public figures such as Oprah, Ellen DeGeneres and Larry King.